If you stay long enough in your seafaring profession, you begin to see and experience crazy and unexpected things.

 And he was gone, or so I think.

-A few minutes later, my phone rang again and this time, it was the bigger boss on the line.
+A few minutes later, my phone rang again and this time, it was the big boss on the line.
 After exchanging formalities, he told me that I was going to be promoted to the rank of Bosun.

-Since I was already tipped on the first call, I gave the same solid answer, “NO”!
+Since I was already tipped on the first call, I gave the same solid answer, “NO!”

 I laid out my reasons, this time thousands of them, why I’m not fit for the next rank and that there are many ABs out there more capable than I am.